Click here to jump down to the piano scales generator

 Before learning how to build these scales here is a reminder of tones and semitones.

 Semitone: This is the smallest step on the piano.
 It occurs between neighbouring white and black notes, and between the neighbouring white keys, which are E&F and B&C.

 Tone: A whole tone or tone spans 2 semitones.
 In making a whole tone you will always skip either a white or black key.

-Learn more about tones and semitones with this video.
+For a clear explanation and demonstration about tones and semitones watch this video.

 Major scales are usually associated with upbeat and optimistic music.
 To build a major scale you follow this pattern of semitones and tones.

 Tonic – Tone – Tone – Semitone – Tone – Tone – Tone – Semitone